Gunivers/Bookshelf/docs/math.md

 :Output:

    (score) `@s bs.res0`
-   : The result of the calculation, a number shited by 3 digits (1,2345 -> 1234)
+   : The result of the calculation, a number shifted by 3 digits (1,2345 -> 1234)

 :Example: